-The findings show that employment of 100 additional workers in the FVH sector in 2019 was associated with a 4.5% increase in COVID-19 cases within counties or an additional 25.17 COVID-19 cases per 100,000 individuals in the 2019 monthly workforce and 0.48 additional COVID-19 deaths per 100,000.
-Results are robust to the inclusion of controls for 2019 monthly employment in post-harvest crop activities, construction, retail, and accommodations and food industries.
-Further analysis of the relation between specific crop employment and incidence of COVID-19 within counties shows a significant positive increase in COVID-19 cases or deaths associated with employment by berry and other fruit producers, vegetable and melon producers, greenhouses, and Farm Labor Contractors (FLCs).
+The findings show that employment of 100 additional workers in the FVH sector in 2019 was associated with 4.5% more COVID-19 cases within counties or an additional 18.65 COVID-19 cases and 0.34 additional COVID-19 deaths per 100,000 individuals in the county workforce.
+Results are robust to the inclusion of controls for 2019 monthly employment in post harvest crop activities, construction, retail, and accommodations and food industries.
+Further analysis of the relation between specific crop employment and incidence of COVID-19 within counties shows a significant positive increase in COVID-19 cases or deaths associated with employment by grape, other non-citrus fruit producers, greenhouses, and Farm Labor Contractors (FLCs).
 I find no such statistically significant association between COVID-19 cases or deaths and employment in more mechanized crops, including grains, oilseeds, and field crops, or in livestock.
-The findings suggest that FVH crops, which frequently depend on a large seasonal workforce, are more susceptible to COVID-related labor supply disruptions.
-Thus FVH producers likely incurred higher costs related to worker health provisions or risk management strategies intended to reduce the exposure to COVID-19 or the probability of a labor shortage.
+The findings suggest that FVH crops, which frequently depend on a large seasonal workforce, are particularly vulnerable to COVID-related labor supply disruptions.
+Thus FVH producers may incur higher costs related to worker health provisions or risk management strategies during a severe event like the coronavirus pandemic.

-This paper contributes to the literature on tightening U.S. farm labor supply and increasing labor costs along with the emerging literature examining how social activity and migration influence the spread of COVID-19.
+This paper contributes to the literature examining the effects of farm labor supply shocks along with the emerging literature investigating how social activity and migration influence the spread of COVID-19.
 Richards (2018) shows evidence of persistent farm labor shortages in sub-sectors of the California farm labor market.
 Inward farm labor supply shocks due to changes in immigration enforcement policies have led to increased farm wages and reduced agricultural producer profitability (Ifft and Jodlowski, 2016; Kostandini, Mykerezi, and Escalante, 2014), substitution of capital for labor (Charlton and Kostandini, 2020; Clemens, Lewis, and Postel, 2018), and increased supply of family farm labor (Luo, Kostandini, and Jordan, 2018).
-The coronavirus pandemic in 2020 differs from previous shocks to labor supply in that the pandemic is likely temporary.
-However, in an era of tightening farm labor supply as the U.S. is currently experiencing, even temporary increases in labor costs and uncertainty of labor supply could push producers to invest in more mechanized methods of production.
-This paper also contributes to new literature examining factors that increase the spread of COVID-19 (Dave et al., 2020a,b; Friedson et al., 2020; Mangrum and Niekamp, 2020).
-However, unlike much of the COVID literature, this paper does not attempt to identify the mechanisms through which labor-intensive agricultural activities lead to increased incidence of COVID-19 within counties.
-Rather, the objective of this paper is to identify which crops experienced the greatest increase in exposure to COVID-19 during labor-intensive periods of production in 2020.
-The findings can help inform producers and policymakers how to appropriately respond to the associated risks born by farm workers and agricultural producers.
+The coronavirus pandemic in 2020 differs from previous shocks to labor supply in that the pandemic is likely temporary and the pandemic shocked multiple labor sectors throughout the global economy at once.
+However, in an era of tightening farm labor supply as the U.S. is currently experiencing (see for example Charlton and Taylor (2016) and Zahniser et al. (2018)), even temporary increases in labor costs and uncertainty of labor supply could push producers to invest in more mechanized methods of production or new labor management practices.